ewan-harney/hpc_blast2taxonomizr/README.md

 <font size="4"><b>3.3) Running blastn in array mode</b></font>
 <br></br>

+Slurm job arrays allow batch jobs to be broken down into parts and run in parallel, saving time for the user.
+Submitting these scripts is somewhat different to submitting normal sbatch jobs.
+For more information on arrays refer to the Sheffield HPC documentation on [advanced job submission](https://docs.hpc.shef.ac.uk/en/latest/hpc/scheduler/advanced_job_submission_and_control.html#gsc.tab=0).
+<br></br>

 Running `blastn` in array mode requires running 2 scripts one after the other: `01A_run_split_fasta.sh` then `01B_run_blastn_array.sh`.
 <br></br>

 The `01A_run_prep_for_blast.sh` splits the input fasta file into chunks each containing 100 sequences which are written to a new directory called `split_fasta` (files will be named `chunk0.fa`,`chunk100.fa` etc).
 It also creates symbolic links to the ncbi taxadb files `taxdb.btd` and `taxdb.bti`, and makes a directory called `blast_logs`; all of these will be used in the following script.
 Finally it creates a text file called `split_fasta_list_of_X.txt` with the names of all the chunk.fa files to be used in script 01B.
-In your file the 'X' will be the total number of chunk.fa files and is an important parameter for `01B_run_blastn_array.sh`.
+In your file the 'X' will be the total number of chunk.fa files and is an important parameter to set in the `01B_run_blastn_array.sh` script.
 <br></br>

 <b>To run `01A_run_prep_for_blast.sh` you need to provide:</b>